-St Laurence FLC has a commitment to supporting regular school attendance by all enrolled young people to support them to participate fully at a St Laurence FLC through regular attendance, while ensuring that the school's duty of care to young people and other legislative obligations are met.
+St Laurence FLC values the importance of regular attendance and is committed to supporting regular attendance while ensuring that the school's duty of care to young people and legislative obligations are met.

 Our school holds a number of responsibilities in relation to student attendance.
 These include: